 Tutorial: If you’re willing to learn more on recommender system design, follow Google’s crash course.

 Human activity recognition via smartphone

 Our smartphones are much more than just a communication tool.
 Tech companies are able to track your location, location change patterns, or even smartphone gyroscope or accelerometer data to tailor ads.

 You can also use this data to build a fun project in the areas of fitness or healthcare.

 Tutorial: Want to learn more about human activity recognition?
 This course will guide you through the process.

-More inspiration for ML projects in 2021
+More inspiration for ML projects

-2021 can be the year when you make exciting machine learning projects.
+Next year can be the year when you make exciting machine learning projects.
 The important thing is to start.
 For more inspiration, read other articles about ML and AI in our blog: